-Please see the term dates and school day page for timings.
-Pupils arriving after the doors have closed should enter via the school office.
+Please see the term dates here.
+Gates open at 8:30 and close promptly at 8:40.
+Pupils arriving after the gates have closed should enter via the school office.

 We understand that parents have a vital role to play in supporting and encouraging good attendance and punctuality.
 By accepting responsibility in partnership with the school, we can work together to ensure the children’s right to a full education, as well as enabling parents to fulfil their legal responsibility.

 If you think you might struggle to drop your children at school on time we do have our own Castle Crew Breakfast club - which now has an earlier start time of 7:30am.

 Usually, the only acceptable reason for a pupil to miss a day of school is if they are too ill to attend.
 If you are not sure in the morning whether your child is well enough for school, we suggest you send them in.
 We can always call you if they become too ill to get through the day.